afpettigrew/netherhallarcherswebsite/privacy-policy.md

 You have the right to:

-1. Have any inaccuracies in your data corrected.
+- have any inaccuracies in your data corrected.
 If you would like to update the details we hold about you other than online, please contact our membership secretary via email.
-2. Request that we delete your personal data.
+- request that we delete your personal data.
-3. Request that we do not process your personal data for marketing purposes.
+- request that we do not process your personal data for marketing purposes.
-4. You have a right to request a copy of the personal information we hold about you.
+- request a copy of the personal information we hold about you.
 We require you to prove your identity with two pieces of approved identification.
 Please address requests to the membership secretary and we will respond within one month, of receipt of your written request and confirmed ID.
 Please provide as much information as possible about the nature of your contact with us to help us locate your records.
 This request is free of charge unless the request is manifestly unfounded or excessive.

 ### Changes to this notice and the way we treat personal information